piazza-energy/curated-resource-list/README.md

 ## Data sets and APIs

+- [Electric Insights](https://electricinsights.co.uk) was established by Drax Group to help inform and enlighten the debate on Britain’s electricity.
 - [EIA](https://www.eia.gov/consumption/commercial/) the US Energy Information Administration has done a comprehensive survey of commercial buildings with their energy consumption
 - [ENERGYDATA.INFO](https://energydata.info/) is an open data platform providing access to datasets and data analytics that are relevant to the energy sector.
 - [Elexon](https://www.elexon.co.uk/) meters data harvesting and comparison, balancing and settlement code (bsc), **lots and lots of data!** They also have an API, check this out [link](https://www.elexon.co.uk/new-balancing-mechanism-reporting-service-bmrs/)